Skip to main content

 Install Python With Tools That Support Multiple Versions #

-Alternatively, consider using Development Containers, which enable you to define an isolated environment for a software project.
-This also allows you to use a separate version of Python for each project.
+Alternatively, consider using Development Containers, which are a feature of Visual Studio Code and Jetbrains IDEs.
+Development Containers enable you to define an isolated environment for a software project, which also enables you to use a separate version of Python for each project.

 Only use the Python installation features of uv, PDM and Hatch for experimental projects.
-These tools always download the third-party standalone builds when they manage versions of Python.
+These project tools always download third-party standalone builds of Python when a user requests a Python version that is not already installed on the system.

 Use the Most Recent Version of Python That You Can #